Electronic Transfer of Prescriptions (ETP)

 What is ETP?

-A signed paper prescription signed is one of the current recognised legal instruments authorising medicines supply.
+A signed paper prescription is one of the current recognised legal instruments authorising medicines supply.

 Some paper prescriptions contain a barcode that enables prescription data to be electronically transferred between prescribing and dispensing systems.
 The script data is then verified by the dispensing pharmacist against the paper prescription, reducing data entry and risk of transcription error.
 This is known as the electronic transfer of prescriptions (ETP).